“… he is not God of the dead, but of the living, for him all are alive.” Lk 20:38

 As one writer puts it, “Jesus is pointing out once again that through him there is not only good news about the status of women, but also for slaves, for those oppressed by race, class, creed, or any other box in which they have been confined: too big, too young, too slow, poorly educated or learning disabled.
 Whatever the box, it will not exist in the resurrection.”

 Though the Sadducees did not believe in resurrection of the dead, many others, often us too, believe that eternity will be a continuation of things as they have been on earth.
 Jesus came to help us see that what is to come will be so much greater, so much grander.
-It will be far beyond our imagining.
+It will be far beyond our imagination.

 Recently I read a story about a judge who heard the case of a prostitute only minutes after he heard the case of an abused woman seeking protection from her abusive husband.
 He had always thought of one as a culprit and the other a victim.
 But this day he saw only two broken people who seemed remarkably alike.